-Assist with developing and administering training programs for student employees, club officers and coaches.
+Assist with the development and administration of training programs for student employees, club officers and coaches.

 Assist with creating, forecasting, monitoring, and allocating the various budgets associated with the position, which includes Intramural Sports, Sport Clubs and Camps/Family Programs; purchase and maintain program equipment and supplies.

 Assist with the scheduling of all Intramural Sports, Sport Clubs and Camps/Family Program facilities to ensure all user groups receive appropriate space.

 Serve on internal and external committees, work groups and collaborate with campus partners to provide programs and events.

 Assess, evaluate and mitigate risk for programs through direct supervision and management of programs; implement policies and procedures; maintain accurate records; create various reports, and contract agreements.

 QUALIFICATIONS: A Bachelor's degree in Physical Education, Recreation or related field.
 Master's degree preferred.
 One year of professional experience directly related to intramural sports, sport clubs or family programming.
 Applicants should demonstrate ability to lead and manage graduate, undergraduate student staff, interns and volunteers.
 Strong written and verbal communication skills, as well as demonstrated leadership ability are also desirable.
 Candidate must possess American Red Cross CPR.
 AED, First Aid certifications; instructor certification must be obtained within the first year of employment.